 - Tesla Inc. intends to sell its vehicles through its own sales and service network which is growing rapidly.
-This is expected to provide certain benefits such as improve the overall customer experience, speed of product development and capital efficiency for its business.
+This is expected to provide certain benefits such as improving the overall customer experience, speed of product development, and capital efficiency for its business.

 - Tesla Inc. plans to leverage its technological expertise in batteries, power electronics, and integrated systems to manufacture and sell energy better electricity storage products.

-- Corporate Changes/Expansions; In February, Tesla announced set up an electric-car manufacturing unit in Karnataka, India.
+- Corporate Changes/Expansions; In February, Tesla announced to set off an electric-car manufacturing unit in Karnataka, India.

 - Corporate Changes/Expansions; In February, Tesla opened its first office in Bucharest, Romania, Europe.